JuanmaFranco/HomeLab/README.md

 9. **VPN Configuration**:

     - Configured a VPN to provide secure remote access to network resources, including role-based access controls and client setup.

+10. **Task Automation with Powershell**:

+    - Automated key tasks such as bulk user creation and bulk user disabling in Active Directory, reducing manual intervention and improving efficiency.

 -------------------------------------------------------------------------------------------------